rtc-book/D1/README.md

 ### Updating the myRIO Firmware

 Still in NI MAX, select your device under `Remote Systems`.
 In the `System Settings`, click the button `Update Firmware`.
 Navigate to `C:\Program Files (x86)\National Instruments\Shared\Firmware\cRIO\762F`, select the file `myRIO-1900_7.0.0.cfg`, and click `Open`.
 Proceed with `Begin Update` and follow the instructions.

+### Installing the FPGA bitfile

+In Eclipse, under the `Remote Systems Explorer`,

+1. Navigate to `172.22.11.2/Sftp Files/Root///var/local/natinst/bitfiles`.
+2. If the file in this directory is `NiFpga_MyRio1900Fpga60.lvbitx`, there is no need to proceed.
+Otherwise, delete any existing files in this directory.
+3. Right-click the `bitfiles` directory and select `Export From Project...`.
+4. Expand `C Support for myRIO` and select `source`.
+5. Check the box for `NiFpga_MyRio1900Fpga60.lvbitx` and click `Finish`.
+6. Check that the file appears in the correct directory.

 ## Configuring your VM (optional)